 When an agent is talking on a direct-dial call, Cisco Finesse Desktop indicates that the agent’s state is Not Ready, and supervisors can’t monitor these direct-dial calls.
 Supervisors can monitor only calls that are routed via Unified CCX.

 Cisco Agent Desktop supports a wide range of characters for usernames.
 Cisco Finesse Desktop agent usernames are restricted to 7-bit printable ASCII characters (any of the 94 characters with the numeric values from 33 to 126).They do not support double quotes ("").
 Agent IDs are case-sensitive and can contain letters, numbers, hyphens (-), underscores (_), and periods (.).
 Agent IDs cannot begin or end with a period or contain two periods in a row.

 In addition, the following list of reserved, case-insensitive usernames are not allowed in Cisco Finesse software:

 Cisco Finesse Desktop allows administration on the primary node and read-only access to the Cisco Administration application on the secondary node.
 If the primary server is down, the Cisco Finesse configuration cannot be adjusted.

 Cisco Finesse Administration Requires a Functioning CTI Connection

 Cisco Finesse software retrieves the list of teams from Unified CCX in the Team Resources gadget.
-The Team Resources gadget is how reason codes, wrap-up codes, phone books, or workflows are assigned to teams.
-If the computer-telephony-integration (CTI) connection between the Cisco Finesse Server and Unified CCX is not functioning, the list of teams cannot be retrieved.
-It will not be possible to configure team-specific settings.
+The Team Resources gadget is how reason codes, wrap-up codes, phone books, and workflows are assigned to teams.
+If the computer-telephony-integration (CTI) connection between the Cisco Finesse server and Unified CCX is not functioning, the list of teams cannot be retrieved.
+In such cases, it will not be possible to configure team-specific settings.